loopwerk/loopwerk.io/content/articles/2021-07-17-one-big-complaint-vapor4.md

 }
 ```

-Of course's we're also going to need a database migration to actually create the table.
+Of course we're also going to need a database migration to actually create the table.

 ```swift
 struct CreateUserMigration: Migration {